-Get ready for the era of the readmission rate.
+Get ready for the era of the readmission rates.

-- What’s driving the new attention on readmission rates
+- What’s driving the new attention to readmission rates

 - Major factors around the metric in hospital settings

 - News of organizations that aren’t measuring up to the new standards